coolguy284/node-hash-backup/README.md

     --pruneFilesAfter=<true|false> (default `true`): If true, prune unused files in the hash backup afterward.

-Command `deleteBackup`:
-  Deletes a given backup from the backup dir.

-  Aliases:
-    delete-backup

-  Options:
-    --backupDir=<backupDir> (required): The hash backup folder to delete the backup from.
-        aliases: --backup-dir, --to
-    --name=<name> (required): The name of the backup to delete.
-    --confirm=yes (required): Must be set to allow deletion.
-    --pruneFilesAfter=<true|false> (default `true`): If true, prune unused files in the hash backup afterward.

-Command `renameBackup`:
-  Renames a given backup in the backup dir.

-  Aliases:
-    rename-backup, rename

-  Options:
-    --backupDir=<backupDir> (required): The hash backup folder to get information from.
-        aliases: --backup-dir, --to
-    --oldName=<name> (required): The current name of the backup.
-    --newName=<name> (required): The new name of the backup.

-Command `renameBackup`:
-  Renames a given backup in the backup dir.

-  Aliases:
-    rename-backup, rename

-  Options:
-    --backupDir=<backupDir> (required): The hash backup folder to get information from.
-        aliases: --backup-dir, --to
-    --oldName=<name> (required): The current name of the backup.
-    --newName=<name> (required): The new name of the backup.

 Command `renameBackup`:
   Renames a given backup in the backup dir.